snowdriftcoop/snowdrift/GUIDE.md

 This will take a *long* time but should ultimately tell you it installed Snowdrift.
 (Contact us for help if it says otherwise)

-You can also use "cabal install" to update your build later, and then it will run much faster.

 Setting up the database
 -----------------------